This documentation is adapted to FastNesting version 1.1.2.

 Which Rhino versions are supported?

-FastNesting works with Rhinoceros 7 and 8 on Windows and Rhinoceros 8 on macOS (optimized in v1.1.1).
+FastNesting works with Rhinoceros 7 and 8 on Windows.
+On Mac, only Rhinoceros 8 is supported.

 Where is FastNesting available?